selflove7/my-static-website/README.md

 ## My Static Website

 Welcome to my static website repository!
 This repository contains the source code and files for GITHUB Static website.
+This is for the blog.

 ### Website Link